-- Stand with your back to the wall, heels at least one shoelength from the wall.
+- Stand with your back to the wall, heels at least one shoe-length from the wall.
 Avoid knees in front of toes with exercise.
-May use a chair in front for safety if needed. - Point your feet straight ahead and shoulder-width apart. - Place your buttocks, palms of your hands and shoulders against the wall. - Tuck your chin.
+May use a chair in front for safety if needed. - Point your feet straight ahead and shoulder-width apart. - Place your buttocks, palms of your hands, and shoulders against the wall. - Tuck your chin.
 The back of your head should be as close to the wall as possible.
 Tighten your stomach muscles during the entire exercise. - Slide up and down the wall and get as close to a sitting position as possible.
 It may take several days or weeks to reach this position.
 Repeat this 10 times. - Remember: Keep your shoulders back.
 Keep your stomach and back flat.

+Bicep Curls

-Bicep curls: This exercise helps strengthen the arm, shoulder and chest muscles.
+This exercise helps strengthen the arm, shoulder, and chest muscles.

 - Stand with a weight in each hand.
-Place your feet shoulderwidth apart and your arms at your sides, palms forward.
+Place your feet shoulder-width apart and your arms at your sides, palms forward.
 Follow your doctor's direction about weight limits. - Slowly lift the weights to your shoulders as you count to 2.
+Do not bend your back or hips.
+Do not swing the weights up.
 Your palms should now be facing your shoulders.
 Keep your upper arms and elbows touching or close to your side. - Pause.
 Then, slowly lower the weights back towards your thighs as you count to 4. - Repeat 10 times.
 Rest for about 1 minute.
 Then complete a second set of 10. - Keep your wrists straight and breathe regularly throughout the exercise.